-As part of the Commissioner's IT strategy, CyberEssentials+ accreditation was received on 1807/2023, and the Commissioner is working towards IASME Governance accreditation.
-The Commissioner has in place a cyber resilience action plan, which includes actions arising from the recommendations of the internal auditors, Audit Wales, the Information Commissioner and internal assessments of the UK Government's recommended Security Risks Framework.
+As part of the Commissioner's IT strategy, the Commissioner is working towards Cyber Essentials+ and IASME Governance accreditation.
+The Commissioner has in place a cyber resilience action plan.
+It includes actions arising from the recommendations of the internal auditors, Audit Wales, the Information Commissioner and internal assessments of the UK Government's recommended Security Risks Framework.

 One of the aims of the action plan is to aim to be forward thinking on cybersecurity and information technology issues in general.
-Securing IASME Governance accreditation during the financial year 2023-24 is a priority for the Commissioner.
+Securing Cyber Essentials+ and IASME Governance accreditation during the financial year 2023-24 is a priority for the Commissioner.